tomjoht/tomjoht.github.io/_posts/2024/10/2024-10-17-help-students-with-personal-essay-common-app.md

 - writing
 keywords:
 rebrandly: https://idbwrtng.com/help-students-with-personal-essay-common-app
-description: "There are common milestones that most parents are familiar with — helping your child learn to ride a bike, drive a car, to get their first job.
-But there's one not many think of, yet is equally important: helping your child write the personal essay that's part of the college application.
+description: "There are common milestones that most parents are familiar with — helping your child learn to ride a bike, drive a car, and get their first job.
+But there's one not many think of, yet is equally important: helping your child with college applications, especially the personal essay.
 As I have two kids already in college, I've helped them complete this last step.
 Another one is currently a senior in high school, and the last is just starting high school.
-Helping your child/student with the personal essay is a topic that deserves some consideration and explanation in its own right as a topic."
+The college personal essay is a topic that deserves some consideration and explanation."
 # thumb:
 ---